dima-iholkin/SwitchApps/README.md

 ## Get Support and Contribute

+Something went wrong?
 Have any questions?
-Something gone wrong?
-Create an issue or a discussion.
+Please create an issue or a discussion.

 ## License